unikubehq/cli/docs/users_guide/index.rst

 - down
 - delete

+``unikube project list`` returns a tabular list of all available projects for the user alongside with the IDs.

 ``unikube project info`` is a selection command and displays the id, title and optional description of the project.